Diplo

 Thomas Wesley Pentz (born November 10, 1978), known professionally as Diplo, is an American DJ and music producer.
-He is the co-creator and lead member of the electronic dancehall music project Major Lazer, a member of the supergroup LSD with Sia and Labrinth, a member of electronic duo Jack Ü with producer and DJ Skrillex, and a member of Silk City with Mark Ronson.
-He founded and manages record company Mad Decent, as well as co-founding the non-profit organization Heaps Decent.
-His 2013 EP, Revolution, debuted at number 68 on the US Billboard 200.
-The EP's title track was later featured in a commercial for Hyundai and is featured on the WWE 2K16 soundtrack.
+He is a co-creator and lead member of the electronic dancehall music project Major Lazer; a member of the supergroup LSD, with Labrinth and Sia; a member of electronic duo Jack Ü, with producer and DJ Skrillex; and a member of Silk City, with Mark Ronson.
+He founded the record company Mad Decent in 2006 and the nonprofit organization Heaps Decent in 2007.
+His 2013 extended play (EP) Revolution debuted at number 68 on the US Billboard 200.
+Its title track was later featured in a Hyundai commercial and appears on the WWE 2K16 soundtrack.

-Diplo worked with and dated British musician M.I.A., an artist who is credited with giving him exposure in his early career.
-Later, he, M.I.A., and fellow producer Switch created a Jamaican dancehall project and cartoon series titled Major Lazer.
-Since then, Diplo has worked on production and mixtape projects with many other pop artists, such as Gwen Stefani, Die Antwoord, Britney Spears, Madonna, Shakira, Beyoncé, Ellie Goulding, No Doubt, Justin Bieber, Usher, Snoop Dogg, Trippie Redd, Chris Brown, CL, G-Dragon, Bad Bunny, Kali Uchis, Joji, MØ and Poppy.
+Diplo worked with and dated British musician M.I.A., producing her 2008 breakout single "Paper Planes", which gave him initial mainstream exposure.
+In 2011, he and fellow producer Switch formed the electronic musical group Major Lazer and its namesake cartoon series for FXX, which ran for one season.
+The group released five studio albums that explored EDM and dancehall music, pioneering a new musical genre, ReggaeEDM.
+Since then, Diplo has produced for and collaborated with many mainstream musical acts, including Blackpink, Jennie, Lil Peep, Gwen Stefani, Die Antwoord, Britney Spears, Madonna, Shakira, Beyoncé, Ellie Goulding, the Weeknd, No Doubt, Justin Bieber, Usher, Anitta, Snoop Dogg, Trippie Redd, Chris Brown, CL, G-Dragon, Bad Bunny, Kali Uchis, Joji, Morgan Wallen, Bailey Zimmerman, MØ, and Poppy.
 His alias, short for Diplodocus, derives from his childhood fascination with dinosaurs.